lewie9021/appdriver/docs/api/device/swipeUp.md

 #### Examples

 Swipe up 50% of the screen.
-This will swipe up from the coordinate (0, 500) to (0, 500 - (viewport.height / 2)), relative to the device viewport.
+Given a viewport height of 800, this will swipe up from the coordinate (0, 500) to (0, 100), relative to the device viewport.

 ```javascript
 (async () => {